 Marta has performed sign language for sign language educational products, including The Personal Communicator: A Communication Environment for Deaf Children.
 The Personal Communicator was awarded Discover Magazine's Software Innovation of the Year award in 1995.

-Born and raised in Michigan to deaf parents, she attended the Flint Public Schools and Michigan School for the Deaf before going to Gallaudet University.
+Born and raised in Michigan to Deaf parents, she attended the Flint Public Schools and Michigan School for the Deaf before going to Gallaudet University.
 She received a Bachelor's degree in Psychology from Gallaudet and a Masters in Deaf Education from Western Maryland College.

 Marta moved back to Michigan and began her teaching career as a full time faculty member teaching ASL at Madonna University.
 She moved to East Lansing and joined the Resource Center for Persons with Disabilities at Michigan State University as the Deaf/Hard of Hearing Specialist and Interpreter Coordinator.
 She continued to teach ASL in the evenings.
 She then became the ASL Coordinator/Faculty member for the Michigan State University Deaf Education Program.
-Currently she is a Language Mentor for Sign Language Interpreters working towards certification.
+She also was a Language Mentor for Sign Language Interpreters working towards certification.